SameerSondhi/SameerSondhi/README.md

 # 💫 About Me:
-I'm a full stack software developer focusing on building applications using Python & JavaScript.
+I'm a full stack software developer focusing on building applications using Java & JavaScript.

 ## 🌐 Socials: